 In this how to article we give you some straightforward advice on how to make a record of your spending.
-Only by doing this will you have enough information about your spending habits to be able to manage them.
+Doing this will mean you have enough information about your spending habits to be able to manage them.

-First and foremost you need to be honest with yourself by recording every penny you spend over a defined time period.
-This includes cash, credit and debit cards, standing orders or direct debits.
+Above all, you need to be honest with yourself by recording every penny you spend over a defined time period.
+This includes cash, credit and debit cards, Standing Orders or Direct Debits.

 Decide your timeframe

 Decide the period over which you are going to record your spending: a month, three months or longer.
 We recommend three months to start.